-Before taking Sronyx, tell your doctor if you are taking or have recently taken any other medications, including those purchased over the counter without a prescription.
-The following medications may interfere with the effectiveness of Sronyx:
+Before you take Sronyx, speak to your doctor if you take other medications (purchased with or without a prescription).
+The following medications could interfere with the effectiveness of Sronyx:

-There are many different types of hormonal contraception and women often have to try a few before finding one that is right for them.
-Different pills contain different forms of progesterone and/or estrogen, and you may find that you are more sensitive to some types than others.
-Sronyx, Lessina and Low Ogestrel have the advantage of containing a lower dose of estrogen, and are therefore suitable for women who are particularly sensitive to estrogens.
-Alternatively, the progesterone-only pill, also known as the mini pill, does not contain any estrogen.
-This pill is does not allow a break for a monthly bleed and, in some cases, can also be taken by women who are breastfeeding.
+There are many different types of hormonal contraception and women often have to try a few before finding the one that is right for them.
+Different pills contain different forms of progesterone and/or estrogen, and you may find that you are more sensitive to some ingredients than others.
+Sronyx, Lessina and Low Ogestrel have the advantage of containing a lower dose of estrogen and are therefore suitable for women who are particularly sensitive to estrogen.
+Alternatively, the progesterone-only pill, also known as the ‘mini pill’, does not contain any estrogen.
+This pill does not allow a break for a monthly bleed and, in some cases, can also be taken by women who are breastfeeding.

 If you do not wish to take a pill each day, you can try a form of hormonal contraception that is not taken orally.
 These include the implant (Implanon, Nexplanon), the shot (Depo-Provera), and the intrauterine device (IUD, Mirena, ParaGard, Skyla, Liletta, Kyleena).
-The IUD in particular is suited to women with certain other health conditions, such as diabetes or hypertension, as it works locally to the reproductive system.
-For advice on which type of contraceptive might be best for you, speak to your doctor or health worker.
+The IUD, in particular, is suitable for women with other health conditions, such as diabetes or hypertension, because it works locally on the reproductive system.
+For advice on finding the right contraceptive for you, speak to your doctor or health worker.

-If you choose not to use hormonal methods of contraception at all, you will need to rely on barrier methods.
+If you prefer to use non-hormonal methods of contraception, your options include barrier methods.
 These include the cervical cap (FemCap) and male and female condoms.
-Male condoms are the only form of contraception to offer some protection against STIs.
+Male condoms are the only form of contraception to offer protection against STIs.

 When taking Sronyx, you will experience a withdrawal bleed once a month while you are taking the peach-colored inactive pills.
 This is a simulation of a natural period and will not necessarily last for the full 7 days.
 When you first start taking Sronyx, you may experience some breakthrough bleeding or spotting between withdrawal bleeds.
 This is normal and usually nothing to worry about, and often stops with time.
 If you are concerned that you are bleeding very often or heavily, speak to your doctor for advice.